Supplying Stone For The Evolution Garden at The Natural History Museum of London

 Devonian and Carboniferous periods, all the way to the present with

-each metre of pathway marking five million years of history.
+each metre of pathway from the start of the Cambrian period marking five million years of history.

-Stone is very proud to have been asked by the Natural History Museum
+Stone is very proud to have worked with the Natural History Museum

 project team to source and supply almost all the stone for the newly